yuta-51/portfolio/index.md

 # About Me
 ---

 ### Summary
-Greetings!
-My name is Yuta Akiya and I am a computer engineering graduate seeking job opportunities in the field of data.
+I am a computer engineering graduate seeking job opportunities in the field of data.
 On this personal website, I showcase my projects, accomplishments, and skills.
 My resume and contact information are towards the bottom of this page.
-Thank you for visiting!
----

-### Background
-I was born in Okazaki, Japan and moved to Southern California when I was 3 years old.
-At 17, I graduated from Palm Desert High School and enrolled into Cal Poly Pomona as a computer engineering student.
-My interest in computer engineering came from my hobby of putting together desktop computers.
-I wanted to know more about the details of what happens inside the components of a computer and how it allows us to do things like surf the web and play video games.

 ### Aspiration
 During my four years at Cal Poly, I discovered my interest in programming and working with data.
 My final-year project about deep learning showed me how powerful data from a business prespective.
 This sparked my interest in pursuing a career in data.
 I felt that it would give me a chance to make large, positive impacts with my work, which is something I value heavily.

 Currently, I am searching for an entry-level softare engineer, data analyst, data engineer, or data scientist position to kick start my career in the field of data.
 If you are interested in my resume and/or contact information, please keep scrolling down on this page.

-Thank you for visiting!
+### Background & Misc.
+Greetings!
+My name is Yuta Akiya and I am 21 years old.
+I was born in Okazaki, Japan and moved to Southern California when I was 3 years old.
+At 17, I graduated from Palm Desert High School and enrolled into Cal Poly Pomona as a computer engineering student.
+My interest in computer engineering came from my hobby of putting together desktop computers.
+I wanted to know more about the details of what happens inside the components of a computer and how it allows us to do things like surf the web and play video games.
+My current hobbies include playing piano, video games, and taking pictures of my cat.
+Thank you for visiting my website!

 # Education